permissionBRICK/SimpleOTP/README.md

 # SimpleOTP

-A Windows-first desktop authenticator for TOTP codes, built with .NET 10 and Avalonia.
+A secure, multi-platform desktop authenticator vault for 2FA codes, built with .NET 10 and Avalonia.

 SimpleOTP gives you the familiar authenticator app flow - accounts, live countdowns, click-to-copy codes - with a TPM-backed security model.
 The headline feature is **Advanced Security mode**: